dgaydukov/cert-aws/sa/files/sa.md

     - Key: deregistration_delay.timeout_seconds
       Value: 600
 ```
-ELB (except NLB) has sticky session - you can bind user's session to specific ec2 and every time this user hit elb he goes to the same ec2.
+ELB (except NLB) has sticky session - you can bind user's session to specific ec2 and every time this user hits elb he goes to the same ec2.
 To use this send `AWSELB` cookie and elb remember to which ec2 instance to route request.
 There is no concept of sticky session on NLB, cause on level 4 there is no cookies, so no way to track connections.
 Yet nlb selects target group using a flow hash algorithm.
 It bases the algorithm on:
 * protocol
 * source IP address and source port
 * destination IP address and destination port
 * TCP sequence number
-Routes each individual TCP connection to a single target for the life of the connection.
+NLB routes each individual TCP connection to a single target for the life of the connection.
 The TCP connections from a client have different source ports and sequence numbers, and can be routed to different targets.
 So if you open new tab, that would mean that new port is opened, in this case nlb would see it as new connection and could route request to different ec2.
 Health Check - you can monitor health of ec2 and always redirect user to healthy ec2 (ELB doesn't kill unhealthy ec2).
 There are 3 types of health checks:
 * EC2  - watches for instance availability from hypervisor/networking point of view.
 For example, in case of a hardware problem, the check will fail.
 Also, if an instance was misconfigured and doesn't respond to network requests, it will be marked as faulty.
 * ELB (1 heath check inside that check port status `AWS::ElasticLoadBalancingV2::TargetGroup`) - verifies that a specified TCP port on an instance is accepting connections OR a specified web page returns 2xx code.
 Thus ELB health checks are a little bit smarter and verify that actual app works instead of verifying that just an instance works.
-* Custom  - If your application can't be checked by simple HTTP request and requires advanced test logic, you can implement a custom check in your code and set instance health though API
+* Custom  - If your application can't be checked by simple HTTP request and requires advanced test logic, you can implement a custom check in your code and set instance health using `SetInstanceHealth` api call fro ASG.
+In case of custom check set `HealthCheckType: EC2`, so asg would monitor ec2 health itself, and check health manually and then also call `SetInstanceHealth` directly to set healthcheck
-You can set asg healthcheck by (by default for asg - healthcheck is EC2, if you set ELB - asg would monitor both ec2 & elb healthchecks, and replace instance if either one failed):
+You can set asg healthcheck (by default for asg - healthcheck is EC2, if you set ELB - asg would monitor both ec2 & elb healthchecks, and replace instance if either one failed):
 ```
 ASG:
     Type: AWS::AutoScaling::AutoScalingGroup
     Properties:
       HealthCheckType: ELB
 ```
-So when you use asg+elb, you would better to change `HealthCheckType` from EC2 to ELB.
+So when you use asg+elb, you would better to change `HealthCheckType` from EC2 to ELB, in this case both default ec2 check and healthcheck from TG would be used.
 For `TargetGroup` you can configure healthcheck and choose protocol `HealthCheckProtocol`.
 Possible values are HTTP/HTTPS/TCP.
 If protocol of TG is HTTP(S), then you can't choose TCP healthcheck.
 So TCP healthcheck is mostly for NLB.
 ALB Request Routing - you can redirect user to different ec2 based on request attributes (subdomains, headers, url params..)